 The grid-tie system will be constructed by Golden Valley Electric Association (GVEA) personnel assisted by WPC personnel during Spring 2012.
 WPC will supply all materials for the project.
 WPC expects the total ground disturbance to be less than 0.25 acre.
 The only permanent components will be the drilled rock anchors for anchoring the turbine and securing the grid-tie cabling.
-The anchors for mooring the turbine to the shore will be threaded rods of 2-inch diameter or less and will be less than 30 in number.
-The anchors for securing the power transmission line will be threaded rods of 1-inch diameter or less and will be less than 100 in number.
+These anchors will be threaded rods of 2-inch diameter or less and will be less than 30 in number.